 Over many years Mr. Spears has represented clients in large civil cases involving complex financial and securities law issues.
 Many of those cases have involved hundreds of millions, or billions, of dollars in claimed damages.

-- Mr. Spears, together with partners Christopher Dysard and Jason Mogel, represented a group of financial institutions, including Allstate, Bank Leumi, Bayerische Landesbank, International Finance Corporation, Société Générale, and Travelers, in a six-week jury trial in a United States District Court against a major investment bank to recover large losses related to the sale of asset-backed securities.
+- Mr. Spears, together with partner Christopher Dysard, represented a group of financial institutions, including Allstate, Bank Leumi, Bayerische Landesbank, International Finance Corporation, Société Générale, and Travelers, in a six-week jury trial in a United States District Court against a major investment bank to recover large losses related to the sale of asset-backed securities.
 The jury returned a verdict for the Firm's clients resulting in a judgment of $144 million, which was one of the largest jury awards in the U.S. in 2008.
 The defendant appealed that judgment, and Mr. Spears argued the appeal before the Second Circuit Court of Appeals, which affirmed the trial judgment.
 646 F. Supp.
 2d 385 (S.D.N.Y.
 2009), aff'd, 2010 WL 2836684 (2d Cir.
 July 20, 2010).

 - Mr. Spears and partner Charlita Mays represented the sovereign wealth fund of the Sultanate of Oman in a civil litigation arising out of that fund's involvement in an effort to acquire Dow Chemical Co.

-- Mr. Spears and partner Charlita Mays represented a major monoline insurer of securities in multiple litigations commenced by the insurer seeking to recoup over $1 billion in potential insurance losses.
+- Mr. Spears and partner Charlita Mays represented a major monoline insurer of asset-backed securities in multiple litigations commenced by the insurer seeking to recoup over $1 billion in potential insurance losses.
 As a result of their efforts, the insurer suffered no loss.

 - Mr. Spears represented Genentech in a products liability case in New York State Court relating to the patented drug Xolair®.